thunder033/SoulTrain/README.md

 1. Right click on the conflicted file and select `Resolve Conflicts` > `Launch External Merge Tool` *(note: Visual Studio may take a few seconds to start up)*
 2. When Visual Studio Luanches, select the correct edits and make adjustment to resolve conflict
-3. Click `Accept Merge` (small button in the directly above the split view to the left)
+3. Click `Accept Merge` (small button in the directly above the split view to the left).
+The spilt view should be closed.
 4. When you focus back to SourceTree, the merged file should be automatically Staged and a `[conflicted file].orig` created.
 The `.orig` file can be safely deleted.